The Process Of Submitting An Injury Insurance Claim In Ontario

 If you have been injured in a car accident, slip and fall accident or are making a claim against an insurance company for disability benefits, there are several key steps that must be taken.

-It is important to retain an Halifax personal injury lawyer soon after your accident or disability denial so that your claim can get properly started as soon as possible.
+It is important to retain an Ontario personal injury lawyer soon after your accident or disability denial so that your claim can get properly started as soon as possible.

 Depending on the seriousness of your injury and how reasonable the insurance company or defendant is in negotiations, your claim could settle early on or go all the way through to trial.
 Outlined below are the key steps involved in personal injury and long term disability claims:

 This is the first step in making a claim.
-The notice letter is sent by your lawyer to the person or company that caused your injury.
+The notice letter is sent by your personal injury lawyer to the person or company that caused your injury.